autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 5. 2 x Widnows 2019 Data Center servers (without the SQL image), initially deployed as standalone servers but which can be configured after deployment as SQL 2019 servers using DSC.
 These are AZRSQL##01 and AZRSQL##02.

-6. 1 x CentOS 7 server, which can be used to demonstrate or practice PowerShell Core 6.0 or PowerShell DSC for Linux concepts.
+6. 1 x CentOS 7 server (optional based on the value of the -includeCentOS parameter), which can be used to demonstrate or practice PowerShell Core 6.0 or PowerShell DSC for Linux concepts.
 This is AZRLNX##01.

+7. 1 x Ubuntu 18.04 server (optional based on the value of the -includeUbuntu parameter), that can also be used as an additional Linux workload if necessary.

-7. 1 x Windows 2019 Data Center with GUI PKI server.
+8. 1 x Windows 2019 Data Center with GUI PKI server (optional based on the value of the -excludePki parameter).
 This is really just a base Windows VM image that you can also practice configuring as a PKI server.

-8. 1 x Automation account for Azure automation topics.
+9. 1 x Automation account for Azure automation topics.
 This resource is named aaa-{studentRandomInfix}-##.

-9. 1 x OMS Workspace for Runbook monitoring integration, named oms-{studentRandomInfix}-##.
+10. 1 x OMS Workspace for Runbook monitoring integration, named oms-{studentRandomInfix}-##.

-10. 1 x storage account used for boot diagnostics and diagnostics logging for each VM.
+11. 1 x storage account used for boot diagnostics and diagnostics logging for each VM.
 The name will be globally unique in DNS if you deploy from the Powershell script

-11. 1 x recovery services vault for VM backup and recovery.
+12. 1 x recovery services vault for VM backup and recovery.

 ## 4.0 Deploying The Template